sirtalita/tictactoe-react-rails/README.md

 https://github.com/hotwired/turbo-rails
 ```

-At this point, you will just need to setup rails:
+At this point, you will just need to setup rails.
+Clone the project and run:

 ```bash
 $ bundle